-Brenda Siegel is the Executive Director and founder of the Southern Vermont Dance Festival, an educator and anti-poverty activist.
-She is the Vice Chair of the Newfane Democratic Committee and delegate to the Windham County Committee.
-She has long been heavily involved in politics and activist work, locally, statewide and nationally.
-Brenda is a low income single mom and in the past two years Brenda has been committed to the Raise the Wage coalition and supporting efforts by Rights and Democracy as their goals heavily align with her own.
-Brenda is also a member of The Putney Huddle, in Putney Vermont.
+Brenda Siegel is the Executive Director and founder of the Southern Vermont Dance Festival, an educator and political activist.
+She is the Chair of the Newfane Democratic Committee and delegate to the Windham County Committee.
+She has long been heavily involved in politics and activist work locally, statewide and nationally.
+Brenda is a single mom and in the past four years Brenda has been committed to the Raise the Wage coalition and supporting efforts by Rights and Democracy.
+Since her 2018 campaign for Governor Brenda has traveled around the state and country to advocate, learn and push forward policy shifts for the overdose crisis.
+Brenda is a member of The Putney Huddle, in Putney Vermont.
+She serves on the board at Community Of Vermont Elders and sits on the state of Vermont's, Public Transportation Advisory Commission.
 Brenda is an alumni of Emerge Vermont and Run As You Are national training.
 Siegel is known around the state for her frequent Commentaries in local and statewide Newspapers.

 Siegel’s work with the Southern Vermont Dance Festival has given her a unique economic perspective.
 The festival was built as a long term economic driver for the Brattleboro area in response to Tropical Storm Irene in which Brenda and her son lost all of their belongings.
 She wanted to make a difference and bring people from around the world and every corner of this country to discover the small town of Brattleboro and be inspired to shop, eat, stay and visit throughout the year.
 In doing this she has seen the research of the economic impact of events of all kinds in our state and knows that with a little vision and innovation we can build a much stronger economy that supports our small businesses and our residents.